Single-domain antibody

-A single-domain antibody (sdAb), also known as a nanobody, is an antibody fragment consisting of a single monomeric variable antibody domain.
+A single-domain antibody (sdAb), also known as a Nanobody, is an antibody fragment consisting of a single monomeric variable antibody domain.
 Like a whole antibody, it is able to bind selectively to a specific antigen.
-With a molecular weight of only 12–15 kDa, single-domain antibodies are much smaller than common antibodies (150–160 kDa) which are composed of two heavy protein chains and two light chains, and even smaller than Fab fragments (~50 kDa, one light chain and half a heavy chain) and single-chain variable fragments (~25 kDa, two variable domains, one from a light and one from a heavy chain).
+With a molecular weight of only 12–15 kDa, single-domain antibodies (sdAbs) are much smaller than common antibodies (150–160 kDa) which are composed of two heavy protein chains and two light chains, and even smaller than Fab fragments (~50 kDa, one light chain and half a heavy chain) and single-chain variable fragments (~25 kDa, two variable domains, one from a light and one from a heavy chain).

-The first single-domain antibodies were engineered from heavy-chain antibodies found in camelids; these are called VHH fragments.
-Cartilaginous fishes also have heavy-chain antibodies (IgNAR, 'immunoglobulin new antigen receptor'), from which single-domain antibodies called VNAR fragments can be obtained.
+The first single-domain antibodies were engineered from heavy-chain antibodies found in camelids at the Université Libre de Bruxelles; these are called VHH fragments.
+Cartilaginous fish also have heavy-chain antibodies (IgNAR, 'immunoglobulin new antigen receptor'), from which single-domain antibodies called VNAR fragments can be obtained.
 An alternative approach is to split the dimeric variable domains from common immunoglobulin G (IgG) from humans or mice into monomers.
-Although most research into single-domain antibodies is currently based on heavy chain variable domains, nanobodies derived from light chains have also been shown to bind specifically to target epitopes.
+Although most research into single-domain antibodies is currently based on heavy chain variable domains, Nanobodies derived from light chains have also been shown to bind specifically to target epitopes.

-Camelid nanobodies have been shown to be just as specific as antibodies, and in some cases they are more robust.
+Camelid Nanobodies have been shown to be just as specific as antibodies, and in some cases they are more robust.
 They are easily isolated using the same phage panning procedure used for antibodies, allowing them to be cultured in vitro in large concentrations.
 The smaller size and single domain make these antibodies easier to transform into bacterial cells for bulk production, making them ideal for research purposes.

-Single-domain antibodies are being researched for multiple pharmaceutical applications, and have potential for use in the treatment of acute coronary syndrome, cancer, Alzheimer's disease, and Covid-19.
+Single-domain antibodies are being researched for multiple pharmaceutical applications, and have potential for use in the treatment of acute coronary syndrome, cancer, Alzheimer's disease, and COVID-19.